2005 West Virginia Mountaineers football team

 The 2005 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 2005 NCAA Division I-A football season.
 Led by fifth-year head coach Rich Rodriguez, the Mountaineers compiled an overall record of 11–1 with a mark of 7–0 in conference play, winning the Big East for the third consecutive season.
-West Virginia was invited the Sugar Bowl, where the Mountaineers defeated Georgia.
+West Virginia was invited to the Sugar Bowl, where the Mountaineers defeated Georgia.
 The team played home games at Milan Puskar Stadium in Morgantown, West Virginia.